-Router Password: Changing the password for the AP Router is as easy as typing the password into the Enter New Password field.
-Then, type it again into the Re-enter to confirm.
+Router Password: To change the password for the AP Router, type the new password into the Enter New Password field, then, type it again in the Re-enter to Confirm field.

 \ Click the Apply button to save the setting.

 Use the default password when you first open the configuration pages, after you have configured these settings, you should set a new password for the Router (using the Security screen).
 This will increase security, protecting the Router from unauthorized changes.